$J$-equations and deformed Hermitian-Yang-Mills equations on holomorphic submersions: -equation

 We have

-where $D$ is some matrix and $g_B$ and $\chi'$ denote the corresponding matrices of the metrics $\omega_B$ and $\chi$, respectively, on the coordinate neighborhood $\psi_i(U_i)$ which independent of $k$ .
-The convergence is uniformly on $\tau_i(U_i)$, and thus $k \lambda$ converges to some positive number, as $g_X$, $g_B$ and $\chi'$ are positive in each part and $\lambda$ converges to zero.
+where $D$ is some matrix and $g_B$ and $\chi'$ denote the corresponding matrices of the metrics $\omega_B$ and $\chi$, respectively, in the coordinate neighborhood $\psi_i(U_i)$ which is independent of $k$.
+The convergence is uniform in $\tau_i(U_i)$, and thus $k \lambda$ converges to some positive number, since $g_X$, $g_B$ and $\chi'$ are positive in each part and $\lambda$ converges to zero.
 This confirms that we can estimate the eigenvalues of the principal symbol of $G_{k,r}$ from below by $C/k$.
-We then follow the proof of the elliptic estimate in \cite[Chapter 5 Theorem 11.1]{Taylor} with checking dependence of $k$, which causes the constant to depend on $k$ but be written in the form $C k^A$ for some integer $A$. \end{proof} Let $\phi \in L^2_{l+2}$.
+We then follow the arguments in \cite[Section 3.4]{Donaldson}, also used in \cite[Lemma 5.4]{Fine}.
+We divide the Euclidean space $\mathbb{R}^{2(m+n)}$ by rectangles $B_a:=\prod_{i=1}^{2(m+n)}[a_i,a_i+1)$, where $a:=(a_1,a_2,\dots,a_{2(m+n)})\in\mathbb{Z}^{2(m+n)}$.
+Also, denote by $B_a^+$ a rectangle slightly larger than $B_a$.
+Then, by the proof of the standard elliptic estimate (such as \cite[Chapter 5 Theorem 11.1]{Taylor}), we have

+where $C$ and $A$ are constants, depending on $s$ but not on $k$ or $r$.
+Here, the constants $C$ and $A$ can also be independent of $a$, since the symbol and coefficients of $G_{k,r}$ can be uniformly estimated in $\tau_i(U_i)$ as above.
+Therefore, we see that

+where the last inequality follows since each $B_a^+$ overlaps only finitely many times, independently of $a$. \end{proof} Let $\phi \in L^2_{l+2}$.
 Then, we have

 where $\nabla^j$ is the $j$-th covariant derivative with respect to $g_{k,r}$ and $D^j$ is the $j$-th derivative with respect to the coordinate $(w^1, \dots, w^{m+n})$.
 The last inequality follows from the fact that the corresponding matrices $g_{k,r}$ and $g_{k,r}^{-1}$ with respect to the coordinate $(w^1, \dots, w^{m+n})$ are $O(1)$ in $C^t(\tau_i(U_i))$ for $k \gg 0$ and each fixed $r$.
 Using the claim above, we get